 First.
 Bone Structure & Fat Storage Patterns.

 According to Columbia University, before puberty, both men and women have more or less the same body shape—that of a string bean.
-When puberty hits, a couple things usually happen: testosterone causes the growth of broader shoulders and develops more muscle mass; and estrogen causes people to develop broader hips and to store more fat in their breasts, butts, hips and thighs.
+When puberty hits, a couple things usually happen: 1) testosterone causes the growth of broader shoulders and more muscle mass, and 2) estrogen causes people to develop broader hips and to store more fat in their breasts, butts, hips and thighs.

-This happens to different degrees in different people; however, most men will be shaped far more by testosterone, and most women, far more by estrogen.
-This causes men and women to look very different from one another.
-Both may develop the desirable v-shaped upper body, but it’s predominantly women who have bigger hips, thighs, butts and breasts from the estrogen.
+This happens to different degrees in different people; however, most men will be shaped far more by testosterone, and most women will be shaped far more by estrogen.
+This causes most men and women to look quite different from one another.
+Both may develop the desirable v-shaped upper body, but it’s predominantly women who develop bigger hips, thighs, butts and breasts.